Workplace Retaliation Lawyer

 John suspects that he does not get his requests answered because he is a Muslim, but management says it’s only a coincidence and dismisses his claim.
-When management posted the new schedule the following week, John noticed that he is set to work even more than before, and his supervisor has required him to work overtime on the days he wanted off to be with his family.
+But when management posted the new schedule the following week, John noticed that he was set to work even more than before, and his supervisor has required him to work overtime on the days he wanted off to be with his family.

 OSHA Whistleblower Protection Laws

-No matter if you speak with your boss, human resources or a government agency about your concerns, the law is on your side.
+No matter if you speak with your boss, human resources, or a government agency about your concerns, the law is on your side.
 You can reach out to OSHA if you think your manager is retaliating because you tried to make your work environment safer for everyone.
 As far as OSHA protection is concerned, you have 30 days after the alleged harassment to report the issue.

 Workplace Retaliation Statistics

 Victims of retaliation and discrimination often feel alone in their struggle because they don’t know the facts, but looking at the statistics can disprove the myth.
 In 1997, the Equal Employment Opportunity Commission received 80,680 complaints of harassment or discrimination, but the number jumped to more than 90,000 by 2016.
-Since a lot of cases remain unreported, these statistics might not represent the actual number of people who have experienced discrimination in the workplace.
+Since many cases remain unreported, these statistics might not represent the actual number of people who have experienced discrimination in the workplace.

 How To Properly Respond

 If the problem persists or gets worse than before, your next step is to contact your human resources department so that it can attempt to find a peaceful resolution.
 Despite your best efforts, you won’t always be able to stop or prevent harassment or retaliation, but nobody should work under such conditions.
-Contacting a lawyer is a wise move when all of your other options have failed.
+Contacting a lawyer is wise when all of your other options have failed.

 How to Prove Your Complaint

-You will want to note the dates, times and witnesses of each retaliation incident if you would like to build a solid case.
+You will want to note the dates, times, and witnesses of each retaliation incident if you would like to build a solid case.
 Rather than just speaking with management or human resources about your concerns, you can write a report and request a copy.
 Since you will want to create a paper trail, send email copies of your complaint to your company, showing that you are taking every possible step to solving the issue peacefully.
 A workplace retaliation lawyer can help you with all of these steps.

 Our team consists of passionate individuals who care about the needs of each client who walks through our doors for advice or legal representation, and we take pride in offering them impressive results.
-Since we give free consultations, you have nothing to lose and everything to gain by reaching out to us, so we invite you to give us a call right away.
+Since we give a free consultation, you have nothing to lose and everything to gain by reaching out to us, so we invite you to give us a call right away.
 We will answer your questions and address your concerns because we want you to make an informed decision that makes the most sense for your situation.